 U.S. Bank Visa® Platinum Card

 The U.S. Bank Visa® Platinum Card features a 0% Intro APR* on purchases and balance transfers for 15 billing cycles, making this a good card for both balance transfers and purchases.
+There is a 3% balance transfer fee.
+Fraud Protection, Free TransUnion® Credit Score, and the ability to choose your payment date.
 There is no annual fee.

 Who Should Apply for Zero Percent Offers?